stockalert-pro/stockalert-slack-app/README.md

 ### Setting Up Alerts

-1. Generate an API key at [StockAlert.pro → API Keys](https://stockalert.pro/dashboard/api-keys)
+1. Generate an API key at [StockAlert.pro → Settings](https://stockalert.pro/dashboard/settings)
 2. In Slack, run `/stockalert apikey sk_your_key_here`
 3. The webhook is automatically configured
 4. Create alerts and they'll appear in Slack!